-The Cerebral Palsy (CP) Center diagnoses and treats infants, children and adolescents with cerebral palsy.
+The Cerebral Palsy Center diagnoses and treats infants, children and adolescents with cerebral palsy.

-The CP center's approach is comprehensive, pro-active, and individualized.
-The physicians at St. Louis Children's Hospital know that treatment of children with CP should focus on the whole child.
-Each week the staff holds a CP conference to share ideas and to develop specific strategies for each child's care.
+The Cerebral Palsy Center's approach is comprehensive, pro-active and individualized.
+The physicians at St. Louis Children's Hospital know that treatment of children with cerebral palsy should focus on the whole child.
+Each week the staff holds a cerebral palsy conference to share ideas and to develop specific strategies for each child's care.

-The Center works closely with other experts, including pediatricians, rehabilitation specialists, neurologists, orthopedic surgeons and neurosurgeons, teachers and occupational, physical and speech therapists, among others.
+The Cerebral Palsy Center works closely with other experts, including pediatricians, rehabilitation specialists, neurologists, orthopedic surgeons and neurosurgeons, teachers and occupational, physical and speech therapists, among others.